bxparks/rpn83p/docs/USER_GUIDE.md

 ![RPN83P Complex Mode PRAD](images/rpn83p-complex-mode-prad.png)
 ![RPN83P Complex Mode PDEG](images/rpn83p-complex-mode-pdeg.png)

+Note that unlike most calculators with complex number support, the trigonometric modes (`DEG`, `RAD`) do *not* affect the rendering of complex numbers.
+The trigonometric modes affect only the *computation* of trigonometric functions.
+The complex display modes (`RECT`, `PRAD`, `PDEG`) are independent of the trigonometric modes.

-This is probably a good place to note that the `2ND LINK` function is the only complex functionality that is affected by the display mode.
-The `2ND LINK` function will merge 2 real numbers from `Y` and `X` registers using the display mode that is *currently* in effect.
+This is also a good place to note that the `2ND LINK` function is the only complex functionality that is affected by the display mode.
+The `2ND LINK` function merges 2 real numbers from `Y` and `X` registers using the display mode that is *currently* in effect.
 (It did not make sense for it to do anything else.)

 In other words: